 Humanities › History & Culture The 10 Best Books About Early Colonial History Share Flipboard Email Print History & Culture American History Basics Important Historical Figures Key Events U.S. Presidents Native American History American Revolution America Moves Westward The Gilded Age Crimes & Disasters The Most Important Inventions of the Industrial Revolution African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Martin Kelly History Expert M.A., History, University of Florida B.A., History, University of Florida Martin Kelly, M.A., is a history teacher and curriculum developer.
 He is the author of "The Everything American Presidents Book" and "Colonial Life: Government." our editorial process Martin Kelly Updated October 10, 2019 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.
 In 1607, Jamestown was founded by the Virginia Company.
 In 1620, the Mayflower landed at Plymouth, Massachusetts.
 The books collected here detail the history of these and other early English colonists in America.
-Many of the titles also explore the experiences and contributions of Native Americans and women in colonial life.
+Many of the titles also explore the experiences and contributions of Indigenous peoples and women in colonial life.
 Told conventionally, through the eyes of historians, or creatively, through character studies of colonial figures, the stories are compelling examples of how history can be viewed and enjoyed from an infinite number of perspectives.
-Happy reading!
 01 of 10 A New World: An Epic of Colonial America Buy on Amazon If you want a different sort of history book, read this volume by Arthur Quinn.
 He tells the tale of Colonial America by focusing on 12 central characters from different settlements, including well-known figures such as John Smith, John Winthrop, and William Bradford.
-02 of 10 Indian New England 1524–1674 Buy on Amazon Read the modernized accounts of the first contacts between the English and the Native Americans in New England.
-Editor Ronald Dale Karr has gathered over 20 sources to take a historical look at the Indians during these formative years.
+02 of 10 Indian New England 1524–1674 Buy on Amazon Read the modernized accounts of the first contacts between the English and Indigenous peoples in New England.
+Editor Ronald Dale Karr has gathered over 20 sources to take a historical look at Indigenous tribes during these formative years.
 03 of 10 Big Chief Elizabeth Buy on Amazon This book takes a look the first English colonists who came to America, ranging from Cabot to the founding of Jamestown.
 This readable and interesting volume by Giles Milton is an entertaining tour of history based on sound scholarship.
 04 of 10 Plymouth Colony: Its History & People, 1620–1691 Buy on Amazon Take an in-depth look at Plymouth Colony with this excellent resource from Eugene Aubrey Stratton.
 Included are over 300 biographical sketches of the colony's inhabitants as well as detailed maps and photographs of the Plymouth Colony and surrounding areas.
 05 of 10 Home Life in Colonial Days Buy on Amazon This excellent description of colonial life by Alice Morse Earle provides great detail along with numerous illustrations that help bring this era of American history to life.
 Surrounded by land that was bursting with natural resources, the first colonists had few or no tools for turning the materials into shelter.
 Learn about where they lived and how they adapted to their new environment.
-06 of 10 New England Frontier: Puritans and Indians, 1620–1675 Buy on Amazon First written in 1965, this revealing account of European and Indian relations is very evenhanded.
-Alden T. Vaughn argues that the Puritans were not hostile towards the Native Americans at first, claiming that relations did not deteriorate until 1675.
-07 of 10 First Generations: Women in Colonial America Buy on Amazon This excellent women's history book portrays colonial american women from all segments of society.
+06 of 10 New England Frontier: Puritans and Indians, 1620–1675 Buy on Amazon First written in 1965, this revealing account of European and Indigenous relations is very evenhanded.
+Alden T. Vaughn argues that the Puritans were not hostile toward Indigenous tribes at first, claiming that relations did not deteriorate until 1675.
+07 of 10 First Generations: Women in Colonial America Buy on Amazon This excellent women's history book portrays colonial American women from all segments of society.
 Carol Berkin tells the stories of women through various essays, providing interesting reading and insights into colonial life.
-08 of 10 New Worlds for All: Indians, Europeans, and the Remaking of Early America Buy on Amazon This book examines the Indian contribution to Colonial America.
-Colin Calloway takes a balanced look at the relations between the colonists and the Native Americans through a series of essays.
-The stories describe the symbiotic, complex, and often difficult relationships between the Europeans and the inhabitants of the new land they called home.
+08 of 10 New Worlds for All: Indians, Europeans, and the Remaking of Early America Buy on Amazon This book examines Indigenous contributions to Colonial America.
+Colin Calloway takes a balanced look at the relations between the colonists and Indigenous peoples through a series of essays.
+The stories describe the symbiotic, complex, and often difficult relationships between the Europeans and the Indigenous tribes who already called the land their home.
 09 of 10 Changes in the Land: Indians, Colonists, and the Ecology of New England Buy on Amazon Want a different perspective on Colonial America?
 William Cronon examines impact of the colonists on the New World from an ecological point of view.
 This exceptional book moves beyond the "normal" realm of historiography, providing an original look at this era.
 10 of 10 Asylum for Mankind: America 1607–1800 Buy on Amazon Marilyn C. Baseler examines the immigration patterns from Europe to the New World.
 We cannot study Colonial life without studying the backgrounds of the settlers themselves.
 This book is an important reminder of the colonists' experiences both before and after the crossing.